 The Goodwin Team – Geomatics

 Mr. May possesses 23 years of experience in applying geomatics to cultural resource management.
 He received his B.A. in Ancient History from the Ohio State University, his M.A. in Preservation Studies from Boston University, and his M.P.S. in Geographic Information Technology from Northeastern University.
 Additionally, he received a Certificate in GIS from Columbus State Community College and a Graduate Certificate in Remote Sensing from Northeastern University.
-Mr. May is a certified GIS professional (SISP), a certified mapping scientist (CMS), a certified remote sensing technologist (RST), and has earned a remote pilot certificate (FAA sUAS).
-He is experienced with a wide range of geographic information systems (GIS), global positioning systems (SPS), and remote sensing software for processing, analyzing, and visualizing spatial data.
-He is proficient in the use analysis of airborne and spaceborne imagery, including multispectral, hyperspectral, LiDAR, and radar data.
-Prior to joining the Goodwin team, Mr. May taught and developed graduate courses in Northeastern University’s remote sensing program (Remote sensing for archaeology, Photogrammetry and GPS, LiDAR and radar).
-He also worked on a multi-year contract for within the Space Archaeology Program of the National Aeronautics and Space Administration and the Ohio Historic Preservation Office.
+Mr. May is a certified GIS professional (GISP), a certified mapping scientist (CMS), a certified remote sensing technologist (RST), and has earned a remote pilot certificate (FAA sUAS).
+He is experienced with a wide range of geographic information systems (GIS), global positioning systems (GPS), and remote sensing software for processing, analyzing, and visualizing spatial data.
+He is proficient in the processing and analysis of airborne and spaceborne imagery, including multispectral, hyperspectral, LiDAR, and radar data.
+Prior to joining the Goodwin team, Mr. May taught and developed graduate courses in Northeastern University’s remote sensing program (Remote Sensing for Archaeology, Photogrammetry and GPS, LiDAR and Radar).
+He also worked on multi-year contracts for the Space Archaeology Program of the National Aeronautics and Space Administration and the Ohio Historic Preservation Office.
 For the latter agency, Mr. May helped implement a GIS program, developed an underwater archaeological preserve plan, and authored a maritime history resource guide.
 Mr. May has assisted law enforcement officers with cold case investigations (processing and analysis of declassified spaceborne imagery).
 He also serves as an instructor for two graduate courses within the GIS Graduate Program at the University of Maryland, Baltimore County campus where he teaches Geospatial Technologies for Cultural Resource Management and Geospatial Technologies for Field Data Collection.

 Benjamin N. Barnes, B.S., B.A. – Archaeologist and GIS Specialist – Southwest Region